atshpe/phalcon-mvc-skeleton/README.md

 # phalcon-mvc-skeleton
 Simple dockerized php MVC application with session and ACL.

-# To run the project
+# to run the project

 cd server/
 docker-compose up

-# To insert dump into database
+# to insert dump into database

 cd mysql_dump/
 bash insert_dump.sh